Fair Access Policy

 1.6.1

-Kaplan will undertake appropriate equality and diversity training and guidance for all individuals engaged or employed by us to conduct, write, examine or mark the Assessment.
+Kaplan will undertake appropriate equality, diversity and inclusion training and guidance for all individuals engaged or employed by us to conduct, write, examine or mark the Assessment.

 1.6.2